AgadooAgadoo/farcaster-hubble-replicator/README.md

 ### Default INFO

-In case it is of use, default setups will result in the following:
+In case it is of use, the default setups of hubble/replicator will result in the following:

 #### Hubble